 When you apply for whole life insurance, you select an amount of money, called a death benefit, to be paid out to your beneficiaries when you die.
-After your death, your beneficiaries will receive the death benefit amount, which is called the face value.
+After your death, your beneficiaries receive the death benefit, which is also the policy’s face value.
 The cash value is not typically paid to beneficiaries in whole life policies.
 Cash value is considered a living benefit, while the death benefit is paid to beneficiaries.

 Whole life insurance is the most popular type of permanent life insurance policy primarily because of its lifelong coverage and cash value feature.
-Even if the health of the policy owner declines, the coverage stays in place, as long as premiums are paid.
+Even as the health of the policy owner declines, coverage stays in place as long as premiums, which are level, are paid.

-The permanent coverage and cash value features of whole life are the primary differences when compared to its primary alternative, term life insurance.
-With a term life policy, you get coverage only for a specified period of time, such as 10, 15 or 20 years, and there is no cash value.
-The trade-off for lifelong coverage and cash value with whole life is that the premiums are seven to 10 times higher than term life.
+Whole life’s permanent coverage and cash value features are the primary differences compared to its primary alternative, term life insurance.
+With a term life policy, you get coverage only for a specified set time, such as 10, 15, or 20 years, and there is no cash value.
+The trade-off for lifelong coverage and cash value with whole life vs term life insurance is that the premiums are seven to 10 times higher than term life.

 Whole Life Insurance Is Permanent Coverage

 Permanent coverage is the primary feature of whole life insurance and is also its greatest benefit.
 As long as you pay premiums, the death benefit is guaranteed.
-At death, your benefits receive the face value of the benefit.
-For example, if you buy a $100,000 whole life policy, and pay premiums, your beneficiaries will receive $100,000 at your death.
+At death, your beneficiaries receive your policy’s face value.
+For example, if you buy a $100,000 whole life policy and consistently pay premiums, your beneficiaries receive $100,000 at your death.
 If the cash value grew and there were paid-up additions to the death benefit, it is possible for your beneficiaries to receive more than the $100,000.

 Whole Life Insurance Premiums Stay Level for Life

-Whole life insurance premiums are typically paid on a monthly basis and remain the same throughout life.
+Whole life insurance is typically paid on a monthly basis and remain the same throughout life.
 For this reason, they are called “level premiums.”
 The advantage to level premiums is that they do not increase with age.
 For example, if you get a whole life insurance policy at age 25, your premium payment will be the same at age 65 and for your entire life, unlike universal life or renewable term insurance.

 Whole Life Insurance Cash Value

-Whole life insurance policies that pay dividends are called “participating policies,” and they can only be purchased from mutual insurance companies, which are owned by the policyholders.
-This is contrast to stock insurance companies that are publicly owned and do not pay dividends to policyholders.
+Whole life insurance policies that pay dividends are called “participating policies,” and they can only be purchased from mutual insurance companies.
+A mutual insurance company is owned by the policyholders.
+This is in contrast to stock insurance companies that are publicly owned and do not pay dividends to policyholders.